 To learn about milk steaming and latte art please take a look at my Milk Workflow.

 Are Italian HX coffee machines a good choice?

 Well, that depends.
-If you buy an Italian HX coffee machine with either PID temperature control or with pressure stat control and Aus Spec modifications the answer is YES.
+If you buy an HX coffee machine with either PID temperature control or with pressure stat control and Aus Spec modifications the answer is YES.
 However, if you buy an off-the-shelf Italian HX coffee machine with pressure stat control, set at Italian factory settings the answer is likely to be NO.

 Before committing to an Italian HX coffee machine ask your retailer "is the machine Aus Spec?"
 If the retailer doesn't know what this means then let the warning bells ring.
 The second question to ask is "what brew temperature is the machine set to?"
 Again, the retailer should know.